Michael Harris II Player Props: Braves vs. Diamondbacks

 - The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 20th in MLB.

-- The Diamondbacks' 4.53 team ERA ranks 23rd across all MLB pitching staffs.
+- The Diamondbacks' 4.51 team ERA ranks 23rd among all league pitching staffs.

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs surrendered (109 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs allowed (111 total, 1.2 per game).

-- In his most recent outing on Friday against the Toronto Blue Jays, the righty threw 5 2/3 innings, giving up one earned run while surrendering nine hits.
+- The righty's most recent appearance came on Saturday against the Toronto Blue Jays, when he went five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.